 Antigua and Barbuda.

-Is a state composed of an archipelago located in the eastern Caribbean
+It is an archipelago located in the eastern of Caribbean Sea

 Reason for naming the country

 Antigua is Spanish for “ancient” and Barbuda is Spanish for “bearded”.

 It is said that when Christopher Columbus sailed in 1493, he called it "Santa Maria la Antigua".

 Antigua and Barbuda first flag used on 27 February 1967 and

 was designed by a school teacher named Reginald Samuel.